mklimek/mklimek.github.io/_posts/2016-3-31-fast-way-to-connect-web-proxy.md

 I made one more thing here. <br/>
 Copied value of `project.ext.proxy` to `BuildConfig.BUILD_MACHINE_LOCAL_IP` to have access to *IP* address in code.

-The last part is to set up our proxy for *HTTP* client in code.
+The last part is to set up our proxy for *HTTP* client.
 {% highlight java %}

 private void setProxy(OkHttpClient client) {